 “On weekends, my husband and I are in a house near a lake, surrounded by woods.
 We are miles away from everything.
 When we wake up there, it is to silence, and for some time on those mornings we lie still, letting the day gather around us, listening to each other breathe.”

-Roxana Robinson is the author of five novels, including Cost; three collections of short stories; and the biography Georgia O’Keeffe: A Life.
-Her work has appeared in The New Yorker, The Atlantic, Harper’s Magazine, The New York Times, The Washington Post, The Wall Street Journal, Travel and Leisure, More, and Vogue, among other publications.
-She divides her time between New York, Connecticut, and Maine.
+Roxana Robinson is the author of nine books: five novels, including Cost; three collections of short stories; and the biography Georgia O’Keeffe: A Life.
+Her work has appeared in The New Yorker, The Atlantic, Harper’s Magazine, The New York Times, The Washington Post, BookForum, Best American Short Stories, Tin House and elsewhere.
+She teaches in the Hunter MFA Program and divides her time between New York, Connecticut, and Maine.
 She has received fellowships from the NEA and the Guggenheim Foundation.
 She was President of the Authors Guild from 2014-2017